MCI Rules and Regulations for MBBS in Abroad

 Students can now take admission in Tyumen State Medical University, Russia.
 Their classes for 6 years MBBS Course will be started from June 5th, 2018.

 The Medical Council of India (MCI) is a governmental body that focuses on the establishment and maintenance of high standards of medical education within India.
 Also, MCI sanctions the degrees awarded by foreign universities before students begin their medical practice in India.
-Some of the major MCI Rules for MBBS from abroad are following:
+Some of the major MCI Rules for MBBS from abroad are the following:

 - Any primary medical qualification which is confirmed by the Indian Embassy can be considered as recognized medical qualification by MCI for issuing Eligibility Certificate, entitle a candidate to appear in the Screening Test, and grant of provisional/permanent registration by the concerned State Medical Council.

 - Before taking admission, the aspirant must inquire about the status of the medical qualification of the university from MCI and fee structure from the Institution/University concerned.